backstage-technical-services/website/contributing.md

 # Contributing
-The purpose of this document is to outline the guidelines, rules, limitations and any other information needed in order for someone to get involved with the development of the website.
+This document outlines the guidelines, rules, limitations and any other information needed in order to get involved with the development of the website.
 This document is very long as it intends to provide all the information necessary on the entire workflow, but please don't be daunted - there's no need to know everything from the off and any existing member of the team will be happy to help!

 By contributing to this project in any way (from reporting issues to actual development) you are agreeing to abide by the guidelines, rules and limitations outlined in this document.
 However, you only need to agree to the parts which are relevant for your level of involvement (eg, you don't need to agree to the rules around how to develop if you only intend to report issues).